drexquisite/place/README.md

 # placeApp

 An application built for both iOS and Android.
+Think AirBnB but for landlords and tenants.

 ## Getting Started